psu-libraries/researcher-metadata/README.md

 example, we uniquely identify users by their Penn State WebAccess ID.
 For most other records, we record their unique ID within the data source.

-### Journal Article vs. Non-Article Publications
+### Open Access Publication vs. Non-open Access Publications
 All publication types are imported during the publication import from Activity Insight and Pure.
-Conference proceedings, books, editorials, abstracts, and many others are being imported as publications along with journal articles.
-A journal article is defined as any publication that contains the string "Journal Article" in its publication_type.
-Non-article publications (which are sometimes referred to as "Other Works" in the UI and other_publications in the code) are defined as any publication that does not have the string "Journal Article" in its publication_type.
-Journal articles and non-article publications are displayed in separate interfaces of the user profile interface, public profile interface, and profile API endpoint.
+Journal articles, conference proceedings, books, editorials, abstracts, and many others are being imported as publications.
+An open access publication is defined as any publication that has a publication_type to which Open Access policy applies.
+Non-open access publications (which are sometimes referred to as "Other Works" in the UI and other_publications in the code) are defined as any publication that does not have a publication_type to which Open Access policy applies.
+Open Access and Non-open Access publications are displayed in separate interfaces of the user profile interface, public profile interface, and profile API endpoint.
 All publications are displayed together in the publication API endpoint.
-Non-article publications are not included in the open access workflow.
+Non-open access publications are not included in the open access workflow.
 However, they can be exported to ORCiD if they have a url.
 All publications behave the same in the Admin interface.

 ### Activity Insight Publication Export
 Admins can export publications to Activity Insight through the "Organizations" resource.
 To do this, admins must go to the organizations